Skip to content

 1. What was the resource that was requested when you clicked Download?
 The .zip archive file

 2. Which application was the client that sent the request?
-The browser
+My browser

 3. Which application was the server that sent the resource?
-ArcGIS Online
+Minnesota Geospatial Commons

 “Portal” vs. “Server”

 1. If somebody says “That item isn’t shared to any groups in the portal”, what do they likely mean by “portal”?
-They are likely referring to the ability to manage content sharing.
-They are not referring to the Portal for ArcGIS software, nor a particular app or API they used to manage the item or group.
+Content management capabilities provided by the Portal for ArcGIS software

 3. If somebody says “Go into the portal, click organization, then click members.” what do they likely mean by “portal”?
-They are likely referring to the portal Home app, since they describe particular buttons in the app interface.
-They are not referring generally to the ability to manage users and content, nor to the installation of the Portal for ArcGIS software.
+The portal Home web app

 Service vs. Layer item

-2. What is the URL of the REST endpoint for the service you published?
-Values will vary, but it should start https://services.arcgis.com
+4. What is the URL of the REST endpoint for the service you published?
+Values will vary, but it should start end /FeatureServer

-3. Why is the REST endpoint of the service accessible without logging in?
-Because the sharing settings on the associated layer item were set to Everyone.
+5. Why is the REST endpoint of the service accessible without logging in?
+Because the sharing level on the associated layer item was set to Everyone.

 Layer item vs. Layer

-1. How many layers does this layer item have?
-One
+1. How many layers does this sublayer item have?
+1

-2. How does the REST endpoint URL referenced by the first layer compare to the REST endpoint referenced by layer item that contains the layer?
-It is the same, except it has a /0 at the end of the URL
+2. How does the REST endpoint URL referenced by the first sublayer compare to the REST endpoint referenced by layer item that contains the sublayer?
+It is Similar, but with a /0 at the end

-3. What is the Layer ID of the first layer?
-0, matching the end of the URL for the layer.
+3. What is the Layer ID of the first sublayer?
+0

-4. How would you prevent people from viewing the first layer without logging in?
+4. How would you prevent people from viewing the first sublayer without logging in?
 Change the sharing settings on the layer item the layer is contained in

 Map service vs. Feature service

-2. What kind of layer item was created when you added the first URL?
-A map image layer, because the URL is for a map service.
+5. What kind of layer item was created when you added the first URL?
+Map Image Layer

-5. What kind of layer item was created when you added the second URL?
-A feature layer, because the URL is for a feature service.
+6. What kind of layer item was created when you added the second URL?
+Feature Layer

 Cached vs. Dynamic map service